truongdd03/geography-game/README.md

 ## Ouput format

-If there's a way for the first user to win, print out the steps.
+If there's a way for the first user to win, prints out the steps.

 **Ex:** the output of the graph above: